PufferFinance/website-docs/docs/smoothing.md

 For stakers, this means the value of pufETH increases every time a new NoOp deploys a validator on Puffer.
 :::

+### NoOp Incentives
+The success of an LSP largely depends upon the performance of its NoOps.
+Traditionally, having NoOps deposit collateral has been a method to ensure alignment with the protocol's objectives.
+The logic is simple: with a financial stake in play, NoOps have a deterrent against going offline, suffering slashing penalties, or engaging in nefarious activities like MEV theft ("rug-pooling").
+If they were to engage in such activities, they'd stand to lose their collateral.

+However, while this collateral approach serves as a disincentive against penalties, it does not necessarily promote exceptional performance.
+For instance, a 'lazy' NoOp could alternate between being online and offline, ensuring their validator balance stays at 32 ETH.
+This strategy results in no reward generation for the LSP, but also no collateral loss for the NoOp.

+Puffer's changes this incentive landscape by having NoOps pay an upfront, non-refundable smoothing commitment, eliminating the need for locked collateral.
+They stand to gain nothing from underperforming since they cannot recoup this initial payment, even if they maintain their validator balance.
+Thus, for a NoOp to turn a profit, they must perform at least on par with the average validator.
+Those who excel can earn even more.

+This new approach neatly tackles two traditional problems:
+- Rug-pooling: With NoOps entitled to all the execution rewards they generate, there's no longer a need to police or penalize them for rug-pooling.
+- Lazy NoOps: Since the LSP gets the staking rewards from NoOps upfront via the smoothing commitment, the protocol isn't adversely affected if a NoOp underperforms.

 ### Calculating smoothing commitments
 The following calculates a smoothing commitment $S$: